 |Europa Universalis 4|| |

 Developer Paradox succeeded, creating the finest grand strategy game out there.
 Don’t get me wrong, though—EU4 may be a more accessible game, but it’s still complex and hard to play.
 The game puts you in control of a nation’s military, diplomacy, and economy.
 Because a nation cannot excel everywhere, you will need to make some decisions.
 Should you strive for a strong economy or a powerful military?
 EU 4 is a real simulation and puts the world’s history at your fingertips.
 The entirety of Earth can be owned, conquered, and colonized.

-This is another example of Paradox’s commitment to the Mac platform.
-Europa Universalis 4’s Mac version works great and runs even on modest hardware:
+This is another example of Paradox’s commitment to macOS.
+Europa Universalis 4’s Mac version works great and runs even on modest hardware.

 System requirements: OS X 10.6.8, 2.0 Ghz Intel 2 Core Duo, 2 GB RAM, 2 GB HD space, ATI Radeon HD 6750, NVIDIA GeForce 320, NVIDIA GeForce 9600 or higher with 1 GB of Video Memory.

 Just like Dawn of War 2, the game focuses on hero units and upgrades, and instead of encouraging you to build huge armies, it encourages you to upgrade your most experienced units and heroes.
 Dawn of War 3 also brings more polish, an exciting 17-mission campaign, and cross-platform multiplayer between macOS and Linux.

 Dawn of War 3 comes with great graphics too.
 Feral Interactive did a great job on this port making Dawn of War 3’s Mac port easy to run on recent hardware.